Sync Metadata Between Photo Mechanic And Capture One

 At the Image Alchemist, I almost exclusively write about Capture One.
 This time I break with that tradition and discuss how I use Photo Mechanic in conjunction with Capture One.
 My experience with both Capture One and Photo Mechanic goes back many years.

-I appreciate Photo Mechanic for its ingestion, renaming, culling, and metadata features.
+I appreciate Photo Mechanic’s ingestion, renaming, culling, and metadata features.
 And despite Capture One’s expanding capabilities over the years, I still love Photo Mechanic for what it does.

 I discovered that I am not alone in using this combination.
 Many Capture One users I meet also have Photo Mechanic in their toolset.

-In case you are not familiar with it, Photo Mechanic is a product made by the dedicated team of Camera Bits.
+In case you are unfamiliar with it, Photo Mechanic is a product made by the dedicated team of Camera Bits.

 Scope

-This post is not a brief review of Photo Mechanic.
-It is an exploration of how Capture One exchanges metadata with Photo Mechanic.
-I look into what you need to set up, and which settings you must configure to achieve this goal.
+This post is not a brief review of Photo Mechanic, but it explores how Capture One exchanges metadata with Photo Mechanic.
+I look into what you need to set up and which settings you must configure to achieve this goal.

 More on Metadata

-With this post, I focus on the user who is already using metadata.
+With this post, I focus on the user already using metadata.
 I have more posts on metadata to cover this vast area from different angles.

 - Using Metadata In Capture One